Doctor SpinThe PR BlogIndustry PR (B2B)The Thought Leadership PR Strategy

 Thought leaders must continuously probe existing challenges to find brand-new solutions.
 They must reshape current narratives and reframe old problems.
 They must always seek to destabilise the status quo.
 Their job is not to describe change but to be the change.

-• A thought leader is a visionary with a curious following and a bonafide track record of always pushing the envelope.
+A thought leader is a visionary with a following and a track record of creating new knowledge.
 There is a “before” the thought leader — and an “after.”

 To be clear:

-This isn’t a strategy for the faint of heart.
+This isn’t a PR strategy for the faint of heart.

 Thought Leadership in PR